2 AUGUST 2017

 The Lymington Dementia Action Group (LDAG) is a group of volunteers based in and near Lymington.
-We formed initially as part of a national initiative and momentum to encourage communities to recognise that the increasing number of people living with dementia and their carers need our understanding and support.
+It was formed initially as part of a national initiative to encourage communities to recognise that the increasing number of people living with dementia and their carers need our understanding and support.
+Learn more about LDAG.